Mitigation Projects

 What is a Mitigation Project?

-As well as screening/masking the electrification equipment, these projects are bringing about wider benefits including biodiversity enhancements, creation of new habitat, supporting nature recovery and building resilience to pressures such as ash dieback and climate change.
+As well as screening/masking the electrification equipment, these projects are bringing about wider benefits including biodiversity enhancements, creation of new habitat, connecting wildlife corridors, supporting nature recovery, and building resilience to pressures such as ash dieback and climate change.

-Mitigation Projects are taking place on private land but the benefits should be available to locations or viewpoints that are publicly accessible (ie from footpaths, roads, bridleways, rivers etc) so that the benefits of the project are available to the wider public.
+Mitigation projects are primarily taking place on private land but the benefits should be available from locations or viewpoints that are publicly accessible (i.e. from footpaths, roads, bridleways, rivers etc) so that the benefits of the project are available to the wider public.

-All projects must be suitable in terms of species and habitats and compatible with the landscape character of the AONBs.
+All mitigation projects must be appropriate in terms of species and habitats, and compatible with the character of the National Landscapes.

 What will Mend the Gap pay for?